Information on Adult Safeguarding Day

-Ireland’s first Adult Safeguarding Day public awareness event takes place on Friday November 19, 2021.
+Ireland’s first Adult Safeguarding Day public awareness event took place on Friday November 19, 2021.

-The event is being coordinated by Safeguarding Ireland – in partnership with organisations across the health, social, financial and justice sectors.
-The aim is to raise a greater awareness and understanding of safeguarding with respect to 1) rights 2) services and 3) empowerment.
+The event was coordinated by Safeguarding Ireland – in partnership with organisations across the health, social, financial and justice sectors.
+The aim was to raise a greater awareness and understanding of safeguarding with respect to 1) rights 2) services and 3) empowerment.

 Read the campaign NEWS RELEASE here.

 - Safeguarding is putting measures in place to uphold our rights, to support our health and wellbeing, to reduce our risk of harm – and to empower us to protect ourselves.

 - Safeguarding involves ourselves, our families, services and professionals all working together to prevent adult abuse, neglect or coercive control.

 - Safeguarding means empowerment – that if we face challenges with our capacity, ability or independence our voices are heard and choices included.

 - Safeguarding also plans ahead for if we need help from others, that there is clarity on our wishes – and that these will be respected.